 An elevator pitch is another name for book blurb.
 You see it on the back of books and on the online book record, usually under “Book Description” or “Overview.”

 Start here: Take note of your genre.
-This will give you a general idea of your story ending.
+This will give you a general idea of your story ending and other reader expectations.

 Elevator Pitch Formula

 Draft these 5 items in note or list format.
 Then put them together it out in a 2-4 sentence paragraph.
 If you don’t know what your story is yet, use this exercise to experiment with an idea.
 If you don’t like what you generate, do the exercise multiple times until you come up with an idea you do like.

 - Situation: (Also called the Initial Action or Premise, this is the beginning of the plot.)

 - Primary Objective: (At the start of the story, what does your main character want?)

 - Antagonist Or Opponent: (Also know as the Central Conflict.
 Who or what is keeping your main characters from getting what they want?
 What is the opposing force?)

 - Disaster That Could Happen: (What’s the worst that could happen, and/or what does your character want next?
 Often phrased as a question.)